browner342/my_weather_app/README.md

 App features:

-    Weather in 10 different cities
+    Weather in different cities
     Weather in your location based on GPS
-    Weather in typed city
+    Weather in typed city with google cloud autocomplete Weather now
-    Weather now
     Weather for next 7 days
     Weather hourly